talon-one/talon_go/docs/LoyaltyBalance.md

 `func (o *LoyaltyBalance) SetActivePoints(v float32)`

 SetActivePoints gets a reference to the given float32 and assigns it to the ActivePoints field.

+### GetExpiredPoints

+`func (o *LoyaltyBalance) GetExpiredPoints() float32`

+GetExpiredPoints returns the ExpiredPoints field if non-nil, zero value otherwise.

+### GetExpiredPointsOk

+`func (o *LoyaltyBalance) GetExpiredPointsOk() (float32, bool)`

+GetExpiredPointsOk returns a tuple with the ExpiredPoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasExpiredPoints

+`func (o *LoyaltyBalance) HasExpiredPoints() bool`

+HasExpiredPoints returns a boolean if a field has been set.

+### SetExpiredPoints

+`func (o *LoyaltyBalance) SetExpiredPoints(v float32)`

+SetExpiredPoints gets a reference to the given float32 and assigns it to the ExpiredPoints field.

 ### GetPendingPoints